nickhoffman/dotfiles/README.md

-# Sirupsen's Dotfiles
+## Nick Hoffman's Dotfiles

 Dotfiles I have used and tweaked for the past couple of years.
-They're simple and optimized for a 13" laptop.

-They go hand in hand with my [`babushka` deps](https://github.com/sirupsen/babushka-deps) which provision my development machine.
+They're designed to work on GNU/Linux, and am slowly modifying them to work on Mac OS X, too.

-# Setup
+## Setup

 <table>
   <tr>